nixn/pdns-etcd3/doc/ETCD-structure.md

   But there is still one exception to this: the `SOA` record cannot be given as a plain string due to the automatically handled `serial` field.<br>
-  Subject to change (NOT YET IMPLEMENTED): Plain strings for probably most or even all object-supported records will be parsed, gaining support for defaults without using object-style notation.
+  Subject to change (NOT YET IMPLEMENTED): Plain strings for probably most or even all object-supported records will be parsed, gaining support for defaults, syntax-checking and more without using object-style notation.

 * A forced plain string, if it begins with `` ` `` (a backquote) **(NOT YET IMPLEMENTED)**.<br>
   Effectively the same as a normal plain string, but no interpretation as a special notation (other markers from below) is applied.
-  Still subject to parsing.
+  The leading backquote is not included in the resulting value (string).
+The string remains subject to parsing.

 * A JSON object, if it begins with `{`.<br>
   Objects are the heart of the data.
 They store values for the content fields, have multiple syntax possibilities,